Jaredn/dj_n3_templateplugins/README.rst

 And that's it!

 * TODO
 * Note: This early implementation only works with class-based views (as we set a class property with a decorator.
-This isn't possible with a function.
+This isn't possible with a function).

 Running Tests
 -------------